elmarx/wishing-well/README.md

 ## Usage

 - `tsc` to check files
+- `eslint src` to lint files
 - `nodemon src/index.ts` to start the service and reload on changes (could also be `npm run dev`).
 - `jest` (or `jest -w`) to run tests
+- `just ci` to execute typical ci tasks in one go
 - `just build` to build the docker image

 # Philosophy